Bruce A. Kilday

 • Presenter at PARMA Annual Conference: “Officer Involved Shootings”, 2015

 • Consultant with Calif.
-Dept. of Justice (P.O.S.T.) teaching legal portions of Officer Involved Shootings course, 1994 to Present
+Dept. of Justice (P.O.S.T.) teaching legal portions of Officer Involved Shootings course, 1994 to 2012

 • Lecturer and Moderator for Calif.
-Continuing Education of the Bar (CEB) on Depositions and Effective Direct and Cross-Examination, 1983 to Present
+Continuing Education of the Bar (CEB) on Depositions and Effective Direct and Cross-Examination, 1983 to 2006

 • Presenter at PARMA Annual Conference on Interpreters and Law Enforcement: “New Obligations and Liability Risks”, 2006